 For the actual size of the opened umbrella, go with whatever you think you’ll need.
 On the golf course, you probably want the biggest one that you can carry.
 Whereas, in town, you might want to opt for a smaller diameter to better navigate pedestrians on the street.
 Also, larger umbrellas tend to carry more weight, which may or may not be something that you want.

 My advice is to steer clear of loud designs and certainly logos.
 I tend to lean towards earth tones and relatively bland colors, to be honest.
 But if you want to buy a design or pattern, stick with something classic that will look just as good in ten years as it does today.

-Like I said, mine was only in the ballpark of $30 and has proven to be a great purchase.
+Like so many things in life, you can spend pretty much whatever you want on something.
+As I mentioned earlier, mine was only in the ballpark of $30 and has proven to be a great purchase.
 If buying online, be sure to look for high reviews.